xMurungi/Shopy/README.md

 ## Features
 - **Project Planning & Clean Architecture:**
-Thoughtful planning and architectural design for scalable and maintainable app development.
+Thoughtful planning and the fundamentals of software architecture for a scalable and maintainable app development.
-Incorporates the fundamentals of software architecture, ensuring a solid foundation.
 - **Gradle & Multi-Module Architecture:**
 Utilizes advanced Gradle configurations, including convention plugins and version catalogs.
 Implements a multi-module architecture to improve build times and code separation.